nareshmaharaj-consultant/aws-msk-aerospike-outbound-connector-iam/README.md

 and Policies to authenticate user access.
 We then create an Aerospike Database cluster and insert some sample messages which in turn get shipped to AWS Kafka via the Aerospike Kafka Source connector.
-The article is focused around using IAM to authenticase clients and will guide the reader step by step on how to achieve this.
+The article is focused around using IAM to authenticate clients and will guide the reader step by step on how to achieve this.
 <div align="center">. . . .</div>